joe-antognini/joe-antognini.github.io/_drafts/pneumothorax.md

 that speculation.

 So how does the spontaneous pneumothorax actually happen?
-It turns out that the lung can sometimes have little bliser-like bubbles on them called blebs.
+It turns out that the lung can sometimes have little blister-like bubbles on them called blebs.
 Based on autopsies, blebs seem to be somewhat common and tend to form towards the top of the lung.
 In rare cases (like mine), the bleb can pop, and then air leaks from the lung into the chest cavity.
 Once air starts to leak into the chest